Wednesday, June 7, 2023

 • End with a strong, memorable line.

 Sound familiar?
 That’s because the structure for your college essay is no different from the essays you’ve been writing in your high school English classes.
-With a great outline in place, all that’s left is to fill in the gaps and hone your message to excellence.
+With a great outline in place, all that’s left is to fill in the gaps and polish your message to perfection. 🧑💻

-4. Hook Your Readers With a Killer Introduction
+4. Hook Your Readers with a Compelling Introduction

 5. Support Your Ideas With Examples

-For example, if you’re writing about how you thrive under pressure, share an experience that demonstrates that.
-You could talk about how you managed overlapping deadlines for research papers and class presentations on top of your rigorous extracurricular schedule.
+For example, if you’re talking about thriving under pressure, describe how you managed multiple deadlines for papers and presentations alongside a busy extracurricular schedule. 🗓️

 6. Use Your Voice and Allow Your Personality to Shine